-- 10.1 This agreement will be in effect for the 2020 2021 school year and will continue until the end of the 2024 2025 school year unless terminated earlier as provided in this Agreement. - 10.2 The parties will review this Agreement prior to the end of March of each year and may make amendments to the agreement at that time: such amendments will be effective on the following August 31st. - 10.3 This agreement will automatically renew year-by-year unless either party provides notice to terminate this Agreement prior to the end of
+- 10.1 The term of this agreement will be 5 years, beginning July 1, 2020 and ending June 30, 2025 unless terminated earlier as provided in this agreement. - 10.2 The parties will review this agreement prior to the end of March of each year and may make amendments to the agreement at that time: such amendments will be effective on the following August 31st. - 10.3 This agreement will automatically renew year-by-year unless either party provides notice to terminate this agreement prior to the end of

-March in any year in which case this Agreement will end on the following August 31st.
+March in any year in which case this agreement will end on the following August 31st.